 The data generated from the sample of historical members was generated according to the standard protocol described above that all Kieser Australia members are prescribed.
-TUL was also recorded similarly using timers available about the clinic, or for some sessions using a more recently developed mobile phone application (Kieser Konnect, Kieser Australia) which is placed on a stand on the resistance machines and used to track TUL for each exercise in their training card which is programmed to the application.
+TUL was also recorded similarly using timers available about the clinic which are then entered onto their training cards, or for some sessions using a more recently developed mobile phone application

+(Kieser Konnect, Kieser Australia) which is placed on a stand on the resistance machines with a start/stop recording button used to track TUL for each exercise in their training card which is programmed to the application.
 Session RPE was recorded using either the mobile application for Core members, or via the application used by staff during Assisted sessions and used a modified version of the Borg 6-20 scale where the scale is displayed as scrollable and the verbal anchors are "6 - None", "7- Very, very light", "13 - Somewhat hard", "19 - Very, very hard", and "20 - Maximal Exertion".
+All of this data is directly collected on training cards manually, or via the mobile phone app, or trainers app, is recorded and stored in the Kieser Australia backend database.

-Statistical Analysis
+Statistical Analysis4